gjsjohnmurray/searchable-debug-console/README.md

 # Searchable Debug Console

-This extension replicates debug console output into an editor, where it can be searched.
+This extension replicates debug console output into an editor so it can be searched.

 ## About George James Software